Oklahoma State vs. Baylor NCAA Football Odds, Plays and Insights | October 2, 2021

 Baylor Stats and Trends

-- Baylor has played four games, with three wins against the spread.
+- Baylor has three wins against the spread in four games this season.

-- This season, the Bears won ATS in their only game as an underdog of 4 points or more.
+- This year, the Bears won ATS in their only game as an underdog of 3.5 points or more.

-- Baylor's games this year have hit the over on three of four set point totals (75%).
+- Baylor's games this year have eclipsed the over/under in 75% of its opportunities (three times in four games with a set point total).

-- When Baylor scores more than 19.8 points, it is 3-1 against the spread and 4-0 overall.
+- Baylor is 3-1 against the spread and 4-0 overall when the team scores more than 19.8 points.

 - The Bears have four giveaways this season, while the Cowboys have six takeaways .